HelloThereMatey/mag_sputter_tool/auto_control/docs/system_summary.md

 # Magnetron Sputter Thin Film Deposition System - Project Summary

+**Date:** October 2025

 ## Hardware Architecture

 The magnetron sputtering system was built from component parts assembled in-house, combining commercial vacuum equipment with custom electronic controls.
 Many parts are old, some new.
-Thin-film deposition results with teh system are as good as our new commercial tools.
+Thin-film deposition results with the system are as good as our new commercial tools.
 System built over 2015 - 2020 by Geoff Mcredie at UTS.
 Later Rebuilt by James Bishop over 2023 - 2025.

-Most recent updates involved rebuilding the sputter guns and the vacuum system, replacing pumps and gate valves.
+Recent updates involved rebuilding the sputter guns and the vacuum system, replacing pumps and gate valves.
 New safety system implemented to prevent sputter gun power supplies being energized when this could present a hazard.
+New safety system also prevents damage to system components & reduces wear on pumps.
+User authentication system added to restrict and monitor system usage.

 #### Control Software Upgrade